teake/LieLink/README.md

     SymmetricTensorPower[2, LieTerm[1,1], "A2"]
     (* => LieTerm[0, 0] + LieTerm[1, 1] + LieTerm[2, 2] *)

+Currently LieLink supports two system parameters of LiE, namely `maxnodes` and `maxobjects`.
+They can be set by changing the Mathematica variables `$MaxNodes` and `$MaxObjects` respectively, which should always be integers.
+Their default values are

+    $MaxNodes   = 9999;
+    $MaxObjects = 99999;

 Mathematica names of Lie functions
 ----------------------------------